Stony Brook University: Events and traditions

 Stony Brook holds two annual concerts – Back to the Brook during the fall semester and Brookfest during the spring semester.
 The inaugural Back to the Brook took place in 2012 and featured Reel Big Fish at the Staller Steps.
 Since then, Mac Miller, Lupe Fiasco, Walk the Moon, Fetty Wap and Post Malone have headlined Back to the Brook.
-2018's Back to the Brook was infamously cancelled after only 24 tickets were sold for headliner Ashanti a week before the concert.
+2018's Back to the Brook was cancelled after only 24 tickets were sold for headliner Ashanti a week before the concert.
 2019's Back to the Brook was controversially cancelled again.
 The historic Stony Brook concert series was revived in 2011 with Brookfest hosting headliners Bruno Mars and Janelle Monáe.
 Brookfest has since been headlined by Wiz Khalifa and Miguel, Ludacris and Grouplove, Childish Gambino and Diplo, Panic! at the Disco and Twenty One Pilots, Future and Cash Cash, DNCE and Joey Badass, 21 Savage and A Boogie wit da Hoodie, and ASAP Ferg and Aminé.

 In the early 2010s, Stony Brook's Graduate Student Organization sponsored a concert series on the first Thursday of every month titled Stony Brooklyn, focused on exposing the student body to up-and-coming indie rock musicians from the New York area.
 This concert series included acts like The Antlers, Parquet Courts, Beach Fossils, The Drums, Ra Ra Riot, Das Racist and The Front Bottoms playing concerts on the Stony Brook campus.
 As interest in this scene declined, the series was shut down by 2017.